 It’s easy: nobody listens to the whistle-blowers who know what’s going on.
+Harry Markopolos tried to get someone at the SEC to listen to him.
+Why didn’t they?

 "The SEC was nonfunctional and still is nonfunctional.
 They’d have to improve several-hundred-fold to become functional.
 It is run by lawyers without any industry experience.
 They’ve never sat at a trading desk, never managed money.
 What chance do they have against Wall Street sharks?"